gunjandatta/Bootstrap-List-Example/README.md

     },
 ```
 ####New Form
 The forms are not styled outside the 3rd party plugins.
-I wanted to demonstrate what you get without styling.
+I wanted to demonstrate what you get without any custom styling applied.
 ![New Form](https://github.com/gunjandatta/Bootstrap-List-Example/blob/master/BRAVO.AppDev.BootstrapList/Documentation/newItemForm.png)
 ###Auto Installation
 The app landing page is the dashboard.
 If the list doesn't exist, the page will redirect to the admin page and install/configure the app.
 On successfull install, the page will redirect to the dashboard.
 The code below shows the initialization event of the configuration file.
+I plan to update this in the future.
 ```javascript
     // The event called after the app panel is initialized.
     // source - The active web/site source.